[adapted from The Chemistry of Calm]

 ps: Be sure to read Part 1 of this series!

 pps: some of these natural therapies are not ideal for all types of anxiety.
-Visit our Calm Section to learn your anxiety subtype and tailor your approach.
+Visit our Calm Section to learn your calm subtype and tailor your approach.

 5-HTP is the best studied of the “precursor strategies.”
 That's a strategy where you try to increase production of a neurotransmitter by adding more of the raw materials.
 5-HTP is similar to tryptophan (the amino acid that gets converted into serotonin)—5-HTP is the intermediate step in that process.
 Both are effective ways to boost serotonin levels, but tryptophan is more sedating so I usually reserve that for sleep problems.
 5-HTP can also help sleep, but may be used during the daytime as well because it is not usually sedating.
 Considerable research has shown that 5-HTP can reduce anxiety, both general and panic, as well as improve mood.12

 It's often more economical, and generally more effective, to get a product that combines several of these ingredients into a single capsule or powder.
-We often recommend combination products like Relaxed Mood or Natural Ease rather than piecing things together one nutrient at a time:
+We often recommend a combination product like Relaxed Mood rather than piecing things together one nutrient at a time.